 RJR-MacDonald Inc. v.
 Canada (Attorney General), [1995] 3 S.C.R.
-199 (S.C.C.).
-This case involves a corporation's challenge to federal legislation aimed at limiting of tobacco advertising.
+199. This case involved a corporation's challenge to federal legislation aimed at limiting tobacco advertising.
+Please confine your assignment to the Charter issues at stake in the litigation.
+This means that the Court's discussion of the criminal law power is outside the scope of the assignment.